JPEG, Joint Photographic Experts Group JFIF format (.jpeg)

 Technical details of JPEG files

 Compression to JPEG is used by quite some image file formats.
-Files with the JPEG (together with Exif) are the most common format for image files used by various digital cameras and other image or photo capturing devices.
+Files with the JPEG extension (together with Exif) are the most common format for image files used by various digital cameras and other image or photo capturing devices.
 They are also quite commonly stored with the JPG extension in comparison to the JPEG extension.

 More information about the JPEG file format